12 benefits of super

 Generally employers are only required to pay super at the compulsory rate of 10%, however some employers have special arrangements in place and choose to pay a higher rate of super.
 For example, if you elect to contribute additional super through a salary sacrifice arrangement, your employer may match that additional super contribution amount, giving you additional super.
 Whilst not available with all employers, a number of Australian employers have a system in place that can essentially give employees additional super, so it’s worth checking to see if they offer this as an employee benefit.

 10. Advice at no additional cost

 Most large superannuation funds offer advice to existing members, at no additional cost.
-This is a huge benefit because when looking online searching for advice about super as you’ll mostly only find tips of a general nature.
+This is a huge benefit as when searching online for advice about super you’ll mostly only find tips of a general nature.
 Speaking with a qualified financial adviser on the best way to manage your individual super will help to ensure your super grows and you are on track for the retirement that you desire.

 11. Ability to invest in big assets

 Because superannuation is one big investment portfolio and your money is pooled with other members’ retirement savings, you can invest in assets you typically wouldn’t be able to access as an individual investor.
 With all that buying power, superfunds can invest in private assets such as airports or even motorways.
 This can give you a unique opportunity to be a part of investments that aren’t publicly available.

 12. Discounts and rewards